Speech Bubbles With Hello My Name Is

 You’ll need to conduct a business search to determine whether your LLC name is available or already in use.
 There are several ways you can do that, as outlined below:

-• Search the business name database on the website of the Secretary of State or equivalent department in every state where you’ll be registering your LLC.
+1. Search the business name database on the website of the Secretary of State or equivalent department in every state that you’ll be registering your LLC.

-• Enlist any legal representation you might have to help you determine whether the name of your LLC is already in use in other states.
+2. Enlist any legal representation you might have to help you determine whether the name of your LLC is already in use in the other states.

 If the legal name of your LLC is available, you should reserve it to be sure no other business claims it before you’re able to file your application for a Certificate of Authority.
 You’ll probably have to pay a fee to reserve the name and there will be a limit on how long it will remain reserved.
 Some states allow you to renew the reservation, while others do not.

-If the name is not available, most states will require you to choose a fictitious name, also known as a DBA (doing business as).
+As you’ve already learned, if the name you want is not available, most states will require you to choose a fictitious name, also known as a DBA (doing business as).
 The DBA will be listed on your foreign registration certificate, along with the legal name your LLC is registered under in your home state.
 Naming requirements vary by state, so be sure to check the rules of the state in which you’re seeking foreign qualification.

 Free Business Name Search